-Bigeye tuna are considered opportunistic feeders, and their forage base is made up of a variety of fish, crustaceans, squid, and gelatinous creatures (Bertrand, et al. 2002; Duffy, et al. 2017; Josse, et al. 1998; Sund, et al. 1981).
+Bigeye tuna are considered opportunistic feeders, and their forage base is made up of a variety of fish, crustaceans, squid, and gelatinous creatures (Sund et al. 1981; Josse et al. 1998; Bertrand et al. 2002; Duffy et al. 2017).
 Larvae consume epi- or mesopelagic prey including zooplankton before shifting to fish larvae at the late larval and early juvenile stages.
-Young juvenile bigeye feed opportunistically during day and night (Collette and Nauen.
-1983), on fish, crustaceans, and cephalopods.
-Large juveniles and adults exploit the deep scattering layer, consuming mesopelagic fishes, cephalopods, and crustaceans at depths to 300-500 m during the day, and in surface waters at night (Dagorn, et al. 2000; Schaefer and Fuller 2010; Vaske Jr., et al. 2012) with time-at-depth and foraging depth increasing with body size.
-Duffy, et al. (2017) reported that while small bigeye in the Eastern Pacific Ocean fed mostly on ommastrephid squids, larger bigeye tuna showed high diet diversity consuming a mix of squid, crustaceans, and fishes, including deep-dwelling or vertically migrating micronekton (e.g., ommastrephid squids, alepisaurid, myctophid, and paralepidid fishes).
+Young juvenile bigeye feed opportunistically during day and night (Collette and Nauen 1983), on fish, crustaceans, and cephalopods.
+Large juveniles and adults exploit the deep scattering layer, consuming mesopelagic fishes, cephalopods, and crustaceans at depths to 300-500 m during the day, and in surface waters at night (Dagorn et al. 2000; Schaefer and Fuller 2010;

+Vaske et al. 2012) with time-at-depth and foraging depth increasing with body size.
+Duffy et al. (2017) reported that while small bigeye in the eastern Pacific Ocean fed mostly on ommastrephid squids, larger bigeye tuna showed high diet diversity consuming a mix of squid, crustaceans, and fishes, including deep-dwelling or vertically migrating micronekton (e.g., ommastrephid squids, alepisaurid, myctophid, and paralepidid fishes).
 Bigeye are opportunistic feeders, foraging broadly across a range of habitats and taxa.

-3.2.4 Movements and Stock Structure
+2.2.4 Movements and Stock Structure

-A range of approaches have been used to examine stock structure of bigeye tuna in the Pacific including genetics, otolith microchemistry, differences in growth rates, and tagging studies.
+A range of approaches have been used to examine stock structure of bigeye tuna in the Pacific including genetics, otolith microchemistry, differences in growth rates and tagging studies.
 There is currently no clear evidence for population structure in the Pacific Ocean although authors agree more work is needed.
-(McKechnie, et al. 2015; Moore, et al. 2020).
-Given their largely continuous distribution across the tropical Pacific and capacity to make large-scale movement, it is considered unlikely that multiple discrete populations exist.
-What is considered most likely is separation by distance, with locations farther apart having the greatest divergence (Moore, et al. 2020).
-The most recent stock assessment concluded that conducting separate assessments in the Western and Central Pacific Ocean and Eastern Pacific Ocean was appropriate (McKechnie, et al. 2015).
+(McKechnie et al. 2015; Moore et al. 2020).
+Given their largely continuous distribution across the tropical Pacific, and capacity to make large-scale movement it is considered unlikely that multiple discrete populations exist.
+What is considered most likely is separation by distance, with locations farther apart having the greatest divergence (Moore et al 2020).
+The most recent stock assessment concluded that conducting separate assessments in the western and central Pacific Ocean and eastern Pacific Ocean was appropriate (McKechnie et al. 2015).

 Studies examining seasonal migrations show a range of patterns.
-Tagging studies using both archival and conventional tags show that the majority of tagged bigeye are recaptured in the general regions of their release (i.e., within 1,500 nm) although they are capable of larger-scale movements (i.e., >4,000 nm) (Moore, et al. 2020; Schaefer, et al. 2015).
-While longitudinal (N-S) movements are common and occur seasonally, latitudinal movements (E-W) are thought to be less extensive (Moore, et al. 2020; Schaefer, et al. 2015).
+Tagging studies using both archival and conventional tags show that the majority of tagged bigeye are recaptured in the general regions of their release (i.e., within 1,500 nautical miles) although they are capable of larger-scale movements (i.e. >4,000 nautical miles) (Schaefer et al. 2015; Moore et al. 2020).
+While longitudinal (N-S) movements are common and occur seasonally, latitudinal movements (E-W) are thought to be less extensive (Schaefer et al. 2015; Moore et al. 2020).
 The species appears to move freely within broad regions of favorable water temperature and dissolved oxygen values.

-Bigeye tuna are serial spawners, capable of repeated spawning at near daily intervals with batch fecundities of millions of ova per spawning event (Nikaido, et al. 1991).
+Bigeye tuna are serial spawners, capable of repeated spawning at near daily intervals with batch fecundities of millions of ova per spawning event (Nikaido et al. 1991).
 Spawning spans broad areas of the Pacific and occurs throughout the year in tropical waters and seasonally at higher latitudes at water temperatures above 23 or 24 °C (Kume 1967).
 Spawning takes place during the afternoon or evening hours at or near the surface (McPherson 1991).
 Eggs are epipelagic, buoyed at the surface by a single oil droplet until hatching occurs.
-The early larval stages of bigeye and yellowfin are difficult or impossible to differentiate without allozyme or mitochondrial DNA analyses (Graves, et al. 1988).
+The early larval stages of bigeye and yellowfin are difficult or impossible to differentiate without allozyme or mitochondrial DNA analyses (Graves et al. 1988).

-Zhu, et al. (2010) studied the reproductive biology of bigeye tuna in the Eastern and Central Tropical Pacific.
-There the main spawning period of bigeye tuna was between March and November although statistically female and male bigeye tuna had no significant reproductive seasonality.
+Zhu et al. (2010) studied the reproductive biology of bigeye tuna in the eastern and central tropical Pacific.
+Here the main spawning period of bigeye tuna was between March and November although statistically, female and male bigeye tuna had no significant reproductive seasonality.